DolevPeretz/CloudZone/frontend/README.md

 - **404**: wrong path (`/customers/{id}` vs `/customer`).
 Ensure frontend `api.ts` matches your backend.
 - **Env defaults ignored**: `.env` values are only defaults; you can override in Settings (localStorage).
 Clear localStorage to reapply defaults.

----

-## Known Limitations

-- API authentication uses API Key only (no OAuth/JWT).
-- Deployment is manual (no CI/CD pipeline yet).
-- UI limited to Add / Check / Delete forms only.

----

 ## Screenshots (to include)

 - **Settings** panel filled with Invoke URL + (masked) API Key